 Assessment includes written and oral activities and tests, practical exercises and projects.

-For any additional information on the Certificate III in Floristry, please contact an Education and Careers Advisor (ECA), on 03 9269 8400, or send an email.
+For additional information on our Certificate III in Floristry, please contact an Education and Careers Advisor (ECA) on 03 9269 8400, or send an email.

 CampusesGREENSBOROUGH, FAIRFIELD, PRAHRAN